logiqai/docs/logiq-events/log-pattern-signature.md

 ## Log Pattern-Signature Explained

 Machine log is known difficult to analyze due to its non-structured or semi-structured nature.
 The non-conforming format plus its volume growth velocity make it challenging to extract values using conventional means such as search and monitoring.
-LOGIQ.ai normalizes all incoming logs into Pattern-Signature (PS).
+Apica Ascent normalizes all incoming logs into Pattern-Signature (PS).
 PS grouping or clustering all the ingested logs based on their underlying logging structure, in the structure-data term, Schema.&#x20;

 The current logging method tries to unify the logs into a machine-like format such as homogeneous field assignments or key-value pair JSON format for simplifying the post analytics.
 The practice, however, limits logging capability which is analogous to limiting all the observability log data to only one schema.
 Moreover, a homogeneous machine log form is not intuitive and notoriously difficult to interpret.
 The use of the advanced Pattern-Signature AI/ML method will make it fruitful.&#x20;

-LOGIQ.ai Pattern-Signature autonomously derives the underlying schema for every log stream, see the example below,
+Apica Ascent Pattern-Signature autonomously derives the underlying schema for every log stream, see the example below,

 ```
 PS_ID	Log Line